Show All Answers

 Municipal transportation Improvement (MTI): A $5.00 fee per vehicle is charged and the money is set-aside in a municipal transportation improvement fund, which is used exclusively for improvement to the local and regional transportation system.
 This system includes "roads, bridges, bicycle and pedestrian facilities, parking and intermodal facilities and public transportation, and for operating and capital cost of public transportation."
 This fee was adopted on July 13, 1998 in accordance with RSA 261:153VI.
 Fees for Registration Permits.

 Please call 603-225-8651 or send an e-mail request to firstname.lastname@example.org for a copy of a report.
 Please have the incident date and location information available.
-A valid photo identification and a signed authorization will need to be provided by the patient to obtain any confidential reports.
-There is a $15.00 minimum fee to cover the cost of research, copies, and postage.
+A signed authorization will need to be provided by the patient to obtain any confidential reports.

 All requests must be requested on the CFD Request for Research form.
 It explains the process and fees.
 Research will be done in our electronic files and our archived paper files.
-Once you have filled out the form, return it to Concord Fire by e-mail at email@example.com, or by fax at 603-225-5833.
-An answer on your request will be returned within 1-3 business days.
+Once you have filled out the form, return it to Concord Fire by e-mail at email@example.com.
+An answer on your request will be returned within 2-4 business days.